TobyGoodwin/bfilter/Journal.rst

 time configurable.
 And perhaps the right thing to do for the time being is not to excise the code.)

 And that leaves timestamps.
-No time to go into all my reasons, but I think they have to go.
+I think they have to go.
+Mainly because performance.
+Now, it's sad that that leaves us with no way to shrink a database, but the cost is too high.
+Wait!
+How about recasting cleandb to remove any terms which have a count of 1?
+That will remove the vast majority of oddities, and should have little to no effect on classification.
+Let's see.

 2015-11-04
 ==========